Skip to content

 Summary

-The summary.html renders the summary output. reference links in the term definition.
+The summary.html template renders the summary output:

 <dl class="mkdocs-ezglossary-summary" id="{{ section }}">